plastic: A toxic love story

 • Best Books of 2011 by The Boston Globe

-• Foreign editions in Taiwan, Australia and Spain
+• Foreign editions in Australia, China, Korea, Spain and Taiwan

 Plastic built the modern world.
 Where would we be without pacemakers, polyester, computers, cellphones, sneakers or chewing gum.
 (Plastic in gum?
 Yep!)